tacoinfra/kiln/README.md

 We encourage users to join our Baker Slack (by emailing us for an invite at tezos@obsidian.systems) to provide feedback and let us know what improvements you’d like to see next!

+#### Running a Node

+This Monitor assumes that you are running at least one Tezos node.
+Options for running a node include:

+* Building from Source - The best place to start is [Tezos’ Documentation](http://tezos.gitlab.io/master/introduction/howtoget.html#build-from-sources).
+There are also several community guides, some of which you can find [here](https://docs.google.com/document/d/1iu-5j8vnnK00-t0CIQcbMDSz5PbEHI09YsKp8utEaj0/edit).
+* Using Docker - The docker image for Tezos can be found on [DockerHub](https://hub.docker.com/r/tezos/tezos/).
+They also provide a [simple script](http://tezos.gitlab.io/master/introduction/howtoget.html#docker-images) for retrieving the images.
+We do not yet have instructions on connecting the Tezos node and baking monitor Docker containers, but you can either set this up yourself or connect our Docker container to a node you built from source.
+* Using Obsidian’s Tezos Baking Platform - See the Tezos Baking Platform's [UsingTezos.md](https://gitlab.com/obsidian.systems/tezos-baking-platform/blob/develop/UsingTezos.md) for instructions.

 # Running a Pre-Built Monitor

 Obsidian Systems provides pre-built Docker images for each release on [Docker Hub](https://hub.docker.com/r/obsidiansystems/tezos-bake-monitor/).
 These images allow anyone to run the software without building it themselves.
 It works on Linux, macOS, and Windows.